 - 9,000 BTU stainless steel burner

-- Wooden lid doubles as cutting board
+- Wooden lid doubles as cutting board and serving surface

-- Propane tank storage in base
+- Integrated propane tank storage in base

 Specifications